The D M Charitable Trust

 Governance and Leadership

 The trust is governed by a small board of trustees who serve without remuneration.
-As of the most recent records, the trustees include:
+As of the most recent records (2024), the trust has 3 active trustees.

 The governance structure is deliberately lean, with trustees exercising full discretion over grant-making decisions based on their knowledge of the Orthodox Jewish community and its needs.